Census FAQs: Speak up, be counted

 When is the U.S. census?

-  In March, every home will receive an invitation by mail to participate in the census.
+Beginning in March, every home should have received an invitation by mail to participate in the census.
 National Census Day is Wednesday, April 1, 2020.

 Why does the census matter?

 The data from the census is how $675 billion in federal public funding gets distributed to support programs for health care, food security, education, housing, transportation, community development and more.
 At last census count, Pennsylvania received $26.8 billion of that funding.
 It also decides the number of seats a state receives in the House of Representatives and the remapping of legislative districts.

 How do U.S. census dollars benefit older Pennsylvanians?

 Much of the funding supports Medicare (Part B), Medicaid, housing assistance payments, Housing Choice voucher programs, SNAP benefits and vocational rehabilitation grants, to name a few.